jerrychen1849/CustomerX.I-data-science/README.md

-# CustomerX.i data science intern work
+# Data Science Projects

-This repository contains all the code that I used for my data science internship at CustomerX.i
+This repository contains all the code that I have used for personal data science projects